rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 provided for by Oberon's standard modules "In" and "Out".
 I have chosen to use a "REPEAT/UNTIL" loop over the "WHILE" used by K & P as we always try to read from standard in.
-One thing to note in our "REPEAT/UNTIL" look is the terminating condition.
+One thing to note in our "REPEAT/UNTIL" loop is the terminating condition.
 The value of `In.Done` is true on successful read and false if you hit an end of file or the read failed for other reasons.
 That means our loop must terminate on `In.Done # TRUE` rather than `In.Done = TRUE`.
 This appears counter intuitive.
-It is important to understand that `In.Done` meanings the read was successful and does not mean "I'm done and can exit now".
-Likewise before writing out the character just read I check the `In.Done` value and if TRUE, I know can display the character using `Out.Char(c);`.
+It is important to understand that `In.Done` means the read was successful and does not mean "I'm done and can exit now".
+Likewise before writing out the character I check the `In.Done` value and if TRUE, I know can display the character using `Out.Char(c);`.

 ```oberon